Niels Bohr: Institute of Theoretical Physics

 The Bohr model worked well for hydrogen and ionized single-electron helium, which impressed Einstein but could not explain more complex elements.
 By 1919, Bohr was moving away from the idea that electrons orbited the nucleus and developed heuristics to describe them.
 The rare-earth elements posed a particular classification problem for chemists because they were so chemically similar.
 An important development came in 1924 with Wolfgang Pauli's discovery of the Pauli exclusion principle, which put Bohr's models on a firm theoretical footing.
 Bohr was then able to declare that the as-yet-undiscovered element 72 was not a rare-earth element but an element with chemical properties similar to those of zirconium.
 (Elements had been predicted and discovered since 1871 by chemical properties), and Bohr was immediately challenged by the French chemist Georges Urbain, who claimed to have discovered a rare-earth element 72, which he called "celtium".
 At the Institute in Copenhagen, Dirk Coster and George de Hevesy took up the challenge of proving Bohr right and Urbain wrong.
 Starting with a clear idea of the chemical properties of the unknown element greatly simplified the search process.
 They went through samples from Copenhagen's Museum of Mineralogy looking for a zirconium-like element and soon found it.
 The element, which they named hafnium (hafnia being the Latin name for Copenhagen), turned out to be more common than gold.

+The Bohr Festival (Bohrfestspiele) was a series of seven lectures given by Bohr from 12 to 22 June 1922 at the Institute of Theoretical Physics in Göttingen.
+These were the Wolfskehl Lectures, funded by the Wolfskehl Foundation.
+Taking place in the fortnight leading up to the Göttingen International Handel Festival, it became known as the Bohr Festival.
+In 1991, Friedrich Hund suggested that James Franck was responsible for the comparison.
+In the lectures, Bohr outlined the current development of the Bohr-Sommerfeld theory, remarking "how incomplete and uncertain everything still is".